 - Fold the dough.
 After kneading the dough, fold the dough three times to create layers when the scones are baked.

 - Don't overwork the dough.
 Overworking the dough will cause gluten to develop which will result in a chewy scone.
-If the dough starts shrinking as you are rolling or patting it out, it means you have overworked the dough.
+If the dough starts shrinking as you are rolling or patting it out, you have overworked it.

 If you make these scrumptious scones please leave a rating and a comment below.
 I would love to hear from you.